336.722.6993 | Download Vcard

 A native of Western North Carolina, Jan received a J.D. degree magna cum laude from Wake Forest University School of Law in 1987 and a B.S. degree magna cum laude in nursing from the University of North Carolina at Greensboro in 1980.

-A frequent writer on topics related to health law, Jan served as chair of the North Carolina Bar Association’s Health Law Section from 1994 to 1995.
+A frequent writer on topics related to health law, she served as chair of the North Carolina Bar Association’s Health Law Section from 1994 to 1995.
 In addition, she has been a faculty member for numerous health subjects for continuing education, a member of the North Carolina Society of Health Care Attorneys and is a former member of the advisory committee for the University of North Carolina at Greensboro School of Nursing.
-She is currently a member of the Wake Forest University School of Law Board of Visitors.
+She is included in The Best Lawyers in America and is currently a member of the Wake Forest University School of Law Board of Visitors.